MLS Salaries

 Other facts

-• Lorenzo Insigne of Toronto started the 2023 season as the highest paid player at $15.5 million before Messi was signed that July.
-They were the only players earning more than $10 million within a year, and that still holds true in 2025.
-(Insigne was later released by Toronto on July 1, 2025, after the spring salary release.)
+• Lorenzo Insigne of Toronto started the 2023 season as the highest paid player at $15.4 million total compensation before Messi was signed that July.
+They were the only players earning more than $10 million within a year, and that still held true in early 2025.
+Insigne was later released by Toronto on July 1, 2025, after the spring salary release.

 • It is no surprise that Inter Miami have had the highest team salary since 2023.
-Toronto has continued to rank second, with Lorenzo Insigne being a huge part of their salary spend.
+LAFC supplanted Toronto as the 2nd highest spender after spring 2025 with the arrival of Son and departure of Insigne.

 • Looking at the most expensive rosters in the MLS over time, Toronto FC has been the top-spending team seven times.